skyatmoon/CHoiCe-Dataset/README.md

 ------

-### Cite the Paper
+### Cite this Dataset

-Use the following bibtex for citing the paper:
+Use the following bibtex for citing the dataset:

 ```reStructuredText
 @...